Anthony Braxton – Composition N. 247 Leo CD LR 306 (2001)

 This album is similar in many ways to Dona Lee [Donna Lee], which was recorded just a week prior.
 Though here there are only original compositions, no standards.
 Also, rather than group material, this album is played entirely solo.
 So comparisons to For Alto are sure to abound, though already Braxton’s sound had opened up a bit from that earlier recording, adding more lyrical elements to his abrupt, cold attack.
 This album features compositions from his “Kelvin” series.
 While those who seek out unique and uncompromising jazz will surely admire this, there is a sinking sensation that Braxton is trying to be self-consciously “different” and that holds it back just slightly.
 His real breakthroughs as a performer and composer were still in the future, swiftly approaching.
 This one is perhaps most appealing in how it demonstrates “how he got there.”
 Choice tracks: “NR-12-C (33 M)” and “JMK-80 CFN-7.”

 An album documenting Anthony Braxton really coming into his own, with his best work just around the corner.
 His own playing is more assured than before.
 The tendency with Braxton’s early recordings is for the willful complexity of his compositions to be alienating.
 Incorporating some standards into his recording repertoire evidences how he softened that alienating effect and strengthened his playing across the board by expanding his palette.
 The band here is good, though not as nimble and imaginative as some of the great bands Braxton would lead in later years.
-Just a week after recording the material here Braxton recorded the solo performances on Saxophone Improvisations Series F. And a few months later Braxton presented a spring concert in New York City, portions of which were later released as Town Hall 1972, which bears similarities and features some arguably superior performances, although the song selections on that live album put less weight on Braxton’s growing use of standards juxtaposed with new music than Dona Lee.
+While the rhythm section here is certainly competent, like some early Cecil Taylor and Ornette Coleman albums one gets the feeling the rhythm section isn’t quite ready to go to all the same places as Braxton.
+Just a week after recording the material here Braxton recorded the solo performances on Saxophone Improvisations Series F and the next month recorded his first Creative Music Orchestra piece RBN—-3° K12 at the Festival of Chatellerault in France.
+And a few months later Braxton was back in the United States and presented a spring concert in New York City, portions of which were later released as Town Hall 1972, which bears similarities and features some arguably superior performances, although the song selections on that live album put less weight on Braxton’s growing use of standards juxtaposed with new music than Dona Lee.

 This one does not live up to its reputation.
 For one thing, it’s poorly recorded.
 But that aside, I think the biggest problem is that Braxton just isn’t able to pull off many of his ideas.
 The big ideas are here, and they are big indeed.
 But geez, this sounds like a Phish concert some of the time, with kind of wanky solos that trample the underlying concepts beyond the point of being interesting anymore.
 Braxton’s angular style was never particularly tactful, but I think he quickly picked up enough tact to get to a higher plane following these recordings.
 In other words, there is a self-indulgent quality to this that holds it back — always his Achilles heel.
 Later Braxton recordings are better.
 Though I suppose this does deserve credit for helping to create a space for recordings as uncompromising as this, with an entire album of abstract, screeching saxophone solos.